Convince Your Boss

 - Professionals from All Backgrounds: Meet peers from Silicon Valley startups and multinational automotive OEMs alike.
 2,000 attendees are expected to be there.

-- A Unique Mix of Suppliers: The new Drive and ESC partnership connects two industries running along parallel tracks — automotive and embedded systems.
+- A Unique Mix of Suppliers: The Drive and ESC partnership connects two industries running along parallel tracks — automotive and embedded systems.
 Think: auto OEMs, rideshare companies, and start-ups meet electronics and semiconductor companies.

 - Expo Activities: Network at the Lounge & Knowledge Bar, meet up-and-comers at the Startup Zone, and see live demos of AV technology in the Autonomous Zone.